ShawnO86/weather/README.md

-# Application for Travel planning.
+# Application for weather forcast for most places around the world.

 --Will recieve weather data for user specified location with a 7-day forcast and image of the location as the background.